 An InfoBase search of the FFIEC for “marijuana” or “cannabis” produces few hits with the notable finding being that MRBs are ineligible as a Phase II CTR Exemption.

-Additionally, there are numerous regulations either directly or indirectly influencing opening and operating of any account related to an MRB.
+Additionally, there are numerous regulations either directly or indirectly influencing opening and operating any account related to an MRB.

 In the absence of an FFIEC handbook, financial institutions are forced piece together best practices and operating standards using the limited guidance available to them: primarily the Cole Memo and a FinCEN document.